History of sugar in the Islamic Empire

-When the Abbasid army conquered northern India about 750 AD, the troops brought back sugar cane to the rest of the Islamic empire.
 Maybe the climate changes of the Medieval Warm Period encouraged West Asians to try this new crop.
 Sugar soon reached North Africa and Spain, because they were part of the Islamic Empire.
-Sugar was a big hit, and farmers began to grow sugar cane all over West Asia and Egypt.
-Islamic food scientists invented new presses to get more juice out of the sugar cane.
-Islamic traders also brought sugar to the east coast of Africa, as far south as Zanzibar, and possibly also across the West Africa.
+Sugar was a big hit.
+Farmers began to grow sugar cane all over West Asia and Egypt.

 Islamic engineers invented new sugar cane presses to get more juice out of the sugar cane.
 Islamic traders also brought sugar to the east coast of Africa, as far south as Zanzibar, and possibly also across the Sahara desert to West Africa.

 Europeans were too poor to buy much sugar in the Early Middle Ages.
 But as the wool industry got going again in the 1100s AD, Europeans got richer.
 Venetian traders started to buy more sugar (along with Indian spices like pepper and cinnamon) from Fatimid Egypt to sell in Europe.

 Sugar production in Egypt

 The Fatimids produced more and more sugar in the 1100s.
 Salah al-Din and the Ayyubids produced even more sugar in the 1200s AD, building water-mills to grind it.